KeziahMoselle/blog.keziahmoselle.fr/content/blog/uses/index.md

 ## Tools & Misc

-These are the mains tools I use, there is more here : [Ressources](/mes-ressources)
+These are the tools I use frequently.

 - [Netlify](https://www.netlify.com/) - Host this blog, my website and hobbies projects
 - [Cloudflare](https://www.cloudflare.com/) - For my DNS needs